Centre for Sustainable Environments

 Our experience has involved both researching the background to public / stakeholder engagement initiatives and post-hoc evaluation, so that future initiatives can be focused more effectively.

-Lego construction type of Green structural components for low-cost housing
+Modular construction of Green structural components for low-cost housing

 This project is a collaboration with Hacettepe University and is funded under the Newton Fund Institutional Links scheme.